-Adrienne is actively involved in the Edmonton legal community, serving as a volunteer with the Provincial Court Civil Claims Duty Counsel Program and the Court of Queen’s Bench Amicus Program.
+Adrienne is actively involved in the Edmonton legal community.
+Since 2020, she has served as a sessional professor at the University of Alberta Faculty of Law, teaching an upper year course on employment law.
+She also volunteers with the Provincial Court Civil Claims Duty Counsel Program and the Court of Queen’s Bench Amicus Program.

 Professional achievements & leadership